-This structure of multiplication and addition pops up a lot; we actually build \mathbb{C} to make sure it had this structure.
-In fact, it has a little more structure than this, the structure of a ring - in fact, it is a special kind of ring, called a field.
-We discuss this structure in some detail in Chapter 7.
+This structure of multiplication and addition pops up a lot; we actually built \mathbb{C} to make sure it had this structure.
+This is the structure of a ring - in fact, it is a special kind of ring, called a field.
+We discuss the ring structure in some detail in Chapter 7.
+But for now we content ourselves with monoid under multiplication and abelian group under addition.